PROM8EUS/prom8eus/docs/unified-workflow-schema.md

 ## Overview

-The Unified Workflow Schema is a comprehensive data model that consolidates all workflow types (GitHub, n8n.io, AI-generated) into a single, consistent structure.
-This schema eliminates data inconsistencies, reduces conversion overhead, and provides a unified interface for workflow management.
+The Unified Workflow Schema is a **simplified, streamlined** data model that consolidates all workflow types (GitHub, n8n.io, AI-generated) into a single, consistent structure.
+This schema eliminates data inconsistencies, reduces conversion overhead, and provides **clear, minimal interfaces** for workflow management.

+> **Note**: This documentation has been updated to reflect the new simplified architecture with clear interfaces and minimal caching as part of the over-engineering remediation effort.

 ## Schema Architecture